aaronbloomfield/pdr/labs/lab08/index.md

 To compile a program written partly in x86 assembly and partly in C++, we have to build the program in parts.
 We build the C++ file as we have in the past:

 ```
-clang++ -c -o main.o main.cpp
+clang++ -m32 -Wall -g  -c -o main.o main.cpp

 ```

 Note that we used the -c flag, which tells the compiler to compile but not link the program.
 Linking it will create the final executable -- but as there is not a vecsum() function defined (yet), the compiler will report an error stating that it does now know the vecsum() function.
-The '-o main.o' part tells clang++ to put the compilation output into the file named main.o.
+The `-o main.o` part tells clang++ to put the compilation output into the file named main.o.
 Note that the -o flag wasn't really necessary here (as clang++ will use main.o by default when compiling main.cpp), but we wanted to include it, as we are going to use it below.
+We include the `-m32` flag to force it to be a 32-bit file.
+We also added a few more flags (`-Wall -g`) to print all warnings and compile debugging symbols into the program.

 Next, we need to compile the assembly file.
 To do this, we enter the following: